parthibdey/ai-task-planning-agent/README.md

 How It Works

+1)Goal Input:
-Goal Input: User enters a natural language goal
+User enters a natural language goal.

+2)Initial Planning:
-Initial Planning: LLM (GPT-3.5) breaks down the goal into structured steps
+LLM (GPT-3.5) breaks down the goal into structured steps.

+3)Web Enrichment:
-Web Enrichment: Each step is enriched with relevant web search results
+Each step is enriched with relevant web search results.

+4)Weather Integration:
-Weather Integration: Location-based goals get weather forecasts
+Location-based goals receive weather forecasts.

+5)Plan Generation:
-Plan Generation: Complete plan is assembled with all information
+Complete plan is assembled with all information.

+6)Database Storage:
-Database Storage: Plan is saved to SQLite database for future reference
+Plan is saved to SQLite database for future reference.

+7)Web Display:
-Web Display: Plan is presented in a user-friendly web interface
+Plan is presented in a user-friendly web interface.

 Setup Instructions
 Prerequisites